godswilljumbo/alx-pre_course/README.md

-My first readme
+My first readme and it's such a thrilling experience

-It's such a thrilling experience
+Navigation was a bit tough, but I scaled through.